 - The policy information for your travel insurance policy

-- Your IDs
+- Your IDs and banking cards (debit/credit card)

 - Any prescriptions that you take, along with the medical information on them and a card with your medical history, in case of an emergency

 - Photocopies, or pictures saved in a secure, accessible file of all the important documents mentioned above, just in case you lose something

 - The address and contact information of the closest embassy for your home country in Japan